-We are committed to providing families an opportunity to have meaningful participation in the special education process and services.
+We are committed to providing families an opportunity to have meaningful participation in the special education process.
 Whether in-person or an alternative format, such as videoconferencing or by phone, Special Education teams will partner with families to determine the most practical format to conduct IEP meetings and arrange for an interpreter if necessary.
-Written communication will also be provided in the parent preferred language and mode of communication (i.e. email, phone, video conferencing, or face to face).